Homeright arrow

 Falisha Gilman, MD, is a psychiatrist, educator, and mental health advocate based in New Jersey.
 She serves as a Clinical Instructor at Yale Department of Psychiatry, where she co-leads the Advocacy Track of the Health Equity Curriculum.
 Dr. Gilman is Co-Chair of the Council on Advocacy for the New Jersey Psychiatric Association and an active leader in state and national advocacy efforts.
 Her work focuses on expanding access to mental health care and helping physicians develop effective advocacy skills to drive systems-level change.

-This webinar will be recorded and posted on the Health Advocacy Network Portal and Physicians for Opioid Settlement Equity Portal (in development).
+This webinar was recorded and posted on the Health Advocacy Network and Physicians for Opioid Settlement Equity online portals for members of these initiatives.
+If you are not a member but would like to join, please contact us at info@d4dpr.org.

 Please consider making a contribution to support our efforts at www.d4dpr.org/join.